BlockchainPresence/Receiver-Tools/README.md

 ## BCP_informed.sol

 BCP_informed.sol should be imported into the Solidity code of your smart contract application.
-It is an *abstract contract* which means it is not a standalone contract but helps to connect to the oracle.
+It is an *abstract contract* which means it is not a standalone contract but assists you in connecting to the oracle.
 By importing it into your contract, it allows you to call the following three functions:

 - The *GetTransactionCosts* function calculates the value you need to send with the Order function.
-This value covers the sender's fee for the data and the gas costs of the delivery transaction.
+This value covers both the sender's fee for the data and the gas costs of the delivery transaction.

-- The *Order* function is used to place an order data as described in a commitment.
+- The *Order* function is used to place an order as described in a commitment.

 - The *CancelOrder* function allows you to cancel any unfilled order (for any reason).
 As a result, the sender fee will be reimbursed.

-## Minimal usse cases
+## Minimal use case

 The minimal use case is an example of a smart contract that interacts with the Blockchain Presence oracle.
 To learn how to order and receive data, this example might serve as a first point of reference.